How to Make Money in 2022

 Paying in USD, PrizeRebel converts well for Aussies.
 I don’t get as many surveys from them but it stills does well.

 I used to do this heaps and at one point was making over $10,000 a month from it.
 I did best with rockabilly clothing, travel and camping gear, photography items and a couple of cars.

-My favourite side gig which turned into full time income for me.
+One of my favourite side gigs which turned into full time income for me is blogging.
 I’ve been blogging for years, have bought and sold sites as well as founded others.
 The Thrifty Issue has been by far my favourite.

 6. Market Research

-Generally paying $100 it’s not a bad gig.
+$100 per hour is the typical rate for market research I’ve done.
 It’s not consistent but I get offers most weeks for a market research gig and the ones I have done were great.
 Read how to make $100hr with market research for tips on how to do it and what is involved.

 7. Freelance Writing

 Another one of my favourites, I have done writing on the side for years.
-Initially, I started with financial writing but the last few years did more travel writing which provided some amazing opportunities all over the world.
+Initially, I started with financial writing but in the last few years, I did more travel writing which provided some amazing opportunities all over the world.

 Freelance writing isn’t for everyone and now is more competitive but there is still money to be made.
 Read how to make money as a freelance writer for more info.